Top Answers to Docker Interview Questions

 docker-compose -f docker-compose.json up

-This is a question that you could bring upon your whole experience with Docker and if you have used any other Container technologies before Docker.
-You could also explain the ease that this technology has brought in the automation of the development to production lifecycle management.
-You can also discuss about any other integrations that you might have worked along with Docker such as Puppet, Chef or even the most popular of all technologies—Jenkins.
-If you do not have any experience with Docker itself but similar tools from this space, you could convey the same and also show in your interest towards learning this leading containerization technology.
+This is a question wherein we could bring upon our whole experience with Docker and any other Container technologies we have used prior to Docker.
+We could also explain the ease that this technology has brought in the automation of the development-to-production life cycle management.
+We can also discuss about any other integrations that we might have worked, along with Docker, such as Puppet, Chef, or even the most popular of all technologies—Jenkins.
+If we do not have any experience with Docker but we have it with similar tools from this space, we could convey the same and also show our interest in learning this leading containerization technology.

-You can use any of the specific Docker image for creating a Docker container using the below command.
+We can use any specific Docker image for creating a Docker container using the below command:

 docker run -t -i command name

-This command not only creates the container but also will start it for you.
-If you want to check if the Docker container has been created or not then you need to have the following command which will list all the Docker containers along with the host on which the Docker container runs.
+This command not only creates the container but also starts it for us.
+If we want to check whether the Docker container has been created or not, then we need to have the following command that will list all the Docker containers, along with the host on which the Docker containers run:

 docker ps -a

 Interested in getting an industry-recognized certification in DevOps?
 Enroll in Intellipaat’s DevOps Course in Bangalore now!

 12. What is the process for stopping and restarting a Docker container?